Puppy survives being stabbed in head by city employee

 That’s when police and Harrison said the other two dogs’ owner, Cody Davis, appeared.

-“He jumped the fence, stabbed her in the head with a butter knife, jumped his fence and ran back inside his house,” said Harrison.
+“He jumped the fence, stabbed her in the head with a butter knife, jumped his fence and ran back inside his house,” Harrison said.

 “This puppy is on the outside of a fence.
-No one can articulate to me a particular threat to the dogs or the owner,” said Chief Jolley.
+No one can articulate to me a particular threat to the dogs or the owner,” Jolley said.

 Harrison’s grandmother Billie Davis watched in horror from her front porch.

-“I ran across the street and got the dog,” said Davis.
+“I ran across the street and got the dog,” Davis said.
 “She was in the process of being traumatized.”

 Harrison called police who rushed Stormy to the vet.
 Officers noted Stormy was “sweet in nature” even with a butter knife lodged 1.5 inches in her head.